 Note: You might wonder why Agda displays the term (x + y) + z as x + y + z (without parenthesis).
-This is done because of the infix statement infix1 6 \+\ that was declared in the imported Agda.Builtin.Nat module.
+This is done because of the infix statement infixl 6 \+\ that was declared in the imported Agda.Builtin.Nat module.
 This declaration means that the \+\ operation is left-associative.
 More information about mixfix operator like the arithmetic operations.
 You can also check this associativity example.

 To continue writing our proof, we now pick a variable and perform a case split on it.
 To do so, put the cursor inside the hole and press C-c C-c.
 Agda asks for the name of the pattern variable to case on.
 Let's write x and press return.
-This replaces the previous clause with two new clauses, one where x has been replaced by zero and another where it has been replaced by suc x:
+This replaces the previous clause with two new clauses, one where x has been replaced by zero and another where it has been replaced by zero and zero zero and zero zero and zero zero

+'''

-+-assoc-proof zero y z = { }0 +-assoc-proof (suc x) y z = { }1
++-assoc-proof zero y z = { }0

++-assoc-proof (suc x) y z = { }1

+'''